 - Assisting in the development of teaching, writing and speaking skills to enhance career options.

 Residents also learn through surgical simulation and inanimate experience on the da Vinci robot.
-IU Health University Hospital has two daVinci Si surgical systems with simulators for clinical work.
+IU Health University Hospital has three daVinci Xi surgical systems with simulators for clinical work.
 With only five residents for eight adult faculty members at IU Health University Hospital, adequate surgical volume is available for residents.